U.S. transport chief, foreign policy aides quit after Capitol violence

-WASHINGTON (Reuters) -U.S. Transportation Secretary Elaine Chao announced her resignation on Thursday, the first Cabinet member to join a list of officials of President Donald Trump’s administration who are leaving in protest at the storming of the U.S. Capitol by his supporters.
+WASHINGTON (Reuters) -U.S. Transportation Secretary Elaine Chao on Thursday became the first Cabinet member to join a list of officials in President Donald Trump’s administration to leave in protest at the storming of the U.S. Capitol by his supporters.

-Chao, the wife of Republican Senate Majority Leader Mitch McConnell, said in an email to staff that the mob attack “has deeply troubled me in a way that I simply cannot set aside.”
+Chao, the wife of Senate Republican Leader Mitch McConnell, said in an email to staff that the mob attack “has deeply troubled me in a way that I simply cannot set aside.”
 She said her resignation will take effect on Monday.

-Deputy national security adviser Matt Pottinger, a leading figure in the development of Trump’s China policy, quit abruptly on Wednesday, said a senior administration official.
+Deputy national security adviser Matt Pottinger, a leading aide on Trump’s China policy, quit abruptly on Wednesday, said a senior administration official.

 He was followed by Ryan Tully, senior director for European and Russian affairs at the National Security Council, said a second senior official.

-Republican Trump’s pledge on Thursday that there would be an “orderly transition” to the presidency of Democrat Joe Biden on Jan.
+The Republican Trump’s pledge on Thursday of an “orderly transition” on Jan.
 20 was partly intended to head off further resignations, but the second official told Reuters: “It’s not going to stop it.”

-The images filled television screens in the United States and around the world, forever marking Trump’s presidency.
+The images at the Capitol filled television screens worldwide, forever marking Trump’s presidency.

 HELP FOR SUCCESSOR

 Chao, a labor secretary and deputy transportation secretary under previous Republican presidents, has led the department for four years.
 In an interview with Reuters on Dec.
-31, Chao had said she planned to remain on the job through Jan.
+31, Chao said she planned to remain through Jan.
 20.

-On Thursday, she was at pains to say that “we will help my announced successor, Mayor Pete Buttigieg, with taking on the responsibility of running this wonderful department.”
+On Thursday, she said “we will help my announced successor, Mayor Pete Buttigieg, with taking on the responsibility of running this wonderful department.”

 Chao made the announcement a day after McConnell condemned the violence and the effort by some Republican lawmakers to block certification of Biden’s victory.
 Trump has sought unsuccessfully to overturn the results with unfounded claims of widespread voter fraud.